Anything that keeps your liver from doing its job may put your life in danger.

 Liver failure is a life-threatening condition that demands urgent medical care.

 When liver failure occurs as a result of cirrhosis, it usually means that the liver has been failing gradually for some time, possibly for years.
-This is called chronic liver failure.
+This is called chronic liver failure or End-stage Liver Disease (ESLD).

 Chronic liver failure can also be caused by malnutrition.
 More rarely, liver failure can occur suddenly, in as little as 48 hours.
 This is called acute liver failure and is usually a reaction to poisoning or a medication overdose.